imsc-rosetta/imsc-rosetta-specification/samples/descriptionsrc/imsc-rosetta-alignment.descr.md

 *note: there are no styles p_al_start_start, p_al_center_center, p_al_end_end - use p_al_start, and p_al_end*

-Vertical placement (in horiozontal subtitling) is determined by region edge placement.
+Vertical placement (in horizontal subtitling) is determined by region edge placement.

 The region edge against which the subtitle rests is placed according to the quantisation calculated from the extent, fontSize and lineHeight specified in _r_region.